lowderchris/setup-OS/README.md

 In addition, I often find myself in a caffeine induced trance when coding, and sometimes the keyboard can feel a bit slow when jumping around quickly in text on the command line.
 To speed this up a bit, access the Key repeat and delay settings under Settings > Keyboard.

+This might be a bit of a controversial move, but with the looming disappearance of the physical ESC key, I prefer some keyboard remapping.
+What other key might have outlived it's usefulness in this modern age?
+I'm looking at you, CAPSLOCK.
+Under Settings > Keyboard, continue to the Modifier Keys section under the Keyboard tab.
+From there the CAPSLOCK key can be given new life, as a much more useful ESC key.
+This take a little bit of muscle memory to adapt, but as a VIM user my pinky finger appreciates the much simpler reach.

 ### Terminal

 When using the terminal to connect to a linux server over SSH, there can sometimes be some translation problems with key commands.
 If you notice backspaces being interpreted as odd character strings such as ^?...
 Enable the 'Delete sends Control-H' under the advanced terminal settings.